omneimneh/online-library-system/README.md

 ## Quick Notes

-A simple and easy to use library system to be used by universities, allow students and professors to request a book online and admins to checkout orders and maintain the books data.
+A simple and easy to use library system for universities, allow students and professors to request a book online and admins to checkout orders and maintain the books data.

 <br>